Johnny Carter (EastEnders): Creation and development

 In February 2016, it was announced that the role of Johnny was being recast and the character would return later in the year, but that the casting process was still ongoing at that point.
 Later on, it was announced that Ted Reilly would be taking over the role.
 Reilly's first episode was broadcast on 11 April 2016.
 It was announced on 19 December 2017 that Reilly had finished filming with the show and would depart "within the next few weeks".
 A show spokesperson confirmed the news.
 Reilly later confirmed that it was his choice to leave the serial and said he would miss his on-screen family.
 On his departure, the actor commented, "It was a really tough decision to leave, but at this stage in my career it's very important to keep being challenged & experience new things!"
 Reilly made his last appearance on 29 January 2018.

 On 5 December 2023, it was announced the character would be returning in 2024, with Suff assuming the role.
 Johnny's return scenes aired on 9 February 2024.

+In August 2026, following the news of Bright's exit, it was announced that Suff would exit the role, with Johnny to also depart "in the coming months".
+The Sun was the first to report on Suff's exit, with claims that his exit was the result of Bright's decision to exit the role of Linda.
+Radio Times reported that the "finishing touches" were being put into place for Johnny's departure, but assured the door would be left open for the character to return at a later time.
+Speaking to the publication in the following month, Suff described Johnny's departure as "gutting", and previewed what he described as a dramatic storyline.